Hyperbolic Large Language Models: Benchmarking and evaluation of hyperbolic LLMs

 \subsubsection{(2) Hierarchical language reasoning (mixed-hop prediction) task}

 Hierarchical language reasoning tasks evaluate models' ability to understand and predict relationships across different levels of semantic hierarchies.
-The \textbf{mixed-hop prediction task} is particularly challenging as it requires models to predict the exact hierarchical distance between entities in ontological structures, distinguishing between direct (1-hop) and indirect multi-hop relationships. \textbf{Hierarchical Mamba (HiM)}~\cite{patil2025hierarchical} demonstrates exceptional performance in this domain by integrating efficient Mamba2 state-space models with hyperbolic geometry. \Cref{tab:hierarchical_language_results} presents our experimental evaluation results for mixed-hop prediction tasks across ontological datasets, comparing hyperbolic models against the Euclidean baseline \textit{SentenceMamba-16M}~\cite{patil2025hierarchical}.
+The \textbf{mixed-hop prediction task} is particularly challenging as it requires models to predict the exact hierarchical distance between entities in ontological structures, distinguishing between direct (1-hop) and indirect multi-hop relationships.
+In this subsection, we evaluate two representative models from distinct architectural categories established in Section 3: \textbf{Hierarchical Transformer (HiT)}~\cite{he2024language}, a hybrid hyperbolic-Euclidean model (Section~\ref{sec:hybrid_hypLLM}), and \textbf{Hierarchical Mamba (HiM)}~\cite{patil2025hierarchical}, a hyperbolic state-space model (Section~\ref{sec:ssm_hypLLM}) that operates entirely in curved space with learnable curvature. \textbf{Hierarchical Mamba (HiM)}~\cite{patil2025hierarchical} demonstrates exceptional performance in this domain by integrating efficient Mamba2 state-space models with hyperbolic geometry.
+Our experimental evaluation results for mixed-hop prediction tasks across ontological datasets are presented in \Cref{tab:hierarchical_language_results} that compares hyperbolic models against the Euclidean baseline \textit{SentenceMamba-16M}~\cite{patil2025hierarchical}.
 SentenceMamba-16M is a Mamba2-based large language model with 16 million parameters designed to generate high-quality sentence embeddings.
 Notably, HiM-Poincar\'e achieves the best performance across all datasets, highlighting the effectiveness of hyperbolic geometry combined with state space models for capturing hierarchical language structures.
 It should be noted that the original HiT uses a pretrained model (e.g., all-MiniLM-L6-v2) for hyperbolic space training with curvature $\mathcal{K} =-1/384$, which is slightly Euclidean-like.
 In our experiments, we use HiT-Rand-Init with random initialization and higher curvature $\mathcal{K}=-1.0$ for more hyperbolic behavior.
 We use this randomly initialized variant of HiT for fair comparison with HiM, since HiM is also trained with random initialization.